-Our procedures are based, not only on Government standards, but on industry best practice including guidance issued by the Builders Merchant Federation and The Electrical Distributors Association.
+Our procedures are based, not only on Government standards but on industry best practices including guidance issued by the Builders Merchant Federation and The Electrical Distributors Association.

 Some of our trade counters have been temporarily closed and replaced with collection points to eliminate interaction with customers.